NitishW27/Final-Project---Data5002/README.md

-Copy and paste the rcode from the file named "app.R" and paste in you R env where all the dependencies are installed.
+Copy and paste the rcode from the file named "Final Draft.Rmd" and paste in you R env where all the dependencies are installed.

 for the report use the file "UNSW_DATA5002_Assignment_2.pdf"